Contykpo/computer-science-notes/Software Engineering/6 - Main Notes/Variables and Pseudo-variables in Object Oriented Programming.md

 Pseudo-variables in the foundational OOP, are variables that doesn't need to be defined, nor initialized, these variables are known as:

-- **Self**: Its the reference that an object has to itself, that is how an object can send messages to itself.
+- **Super / Self**: Its the reference that an object has to itself, that is how an object can send messages to itself. ''Super" references an **instance of the parent class**.
+In other words, it looks for an instance of the super class of the class where the calling method is defined.
 - **This Context**: In general, the area which holds the local variables of a particular method or block is called a #Stack-Frame.
 In #Smalltalk or the foundational OOP in general, these are **accessible to the program as objects** an are called **contexts**.

 # Equality and Identity: